greghendershott/wffi/README.md

 So where this all leads, is:

-- The routing DSL for a web service framework should look like the _documentation_ for your web service: A parameterized request, and a parameterized response.
+- Specification for a web service should look like the _documentation_ for a web service: A parameterized request, and a parameterized response.
+In fact, we decide that they will be the same thing: A markdown file of a certain structure.

-- In fact your documentation should be _generated_ from this DSL programatically and automatically.
+    ---
+    # API function name

+    One or more paragraphs of documentation, using full markdown formatting.

+    ## Request:

+        GET /users/{user}/thing/{id} HTTP/1.1
+        Date: {date}

+    ## Response:

+        HTTP/1.1 {status}
+        Content-Type: text/plain
+        Content-Length: {len}

+        {body}

+    ---

-- The handler function should get a `dict` for the request data, and return a `dict` for the response data.
+- A server handler function gets a `dict` for the request data, and returns a `dict` for the response data.
 Using `dict`s lets the handler function focus on the _data_, without caring how they're marshaled to/from a HTTP represenation.
 And in fact the data might be marshaled into some _other_ representation (like a queue), on its way to/from an HTTP representation or non-HTTP representation (like a unit test harness).

+- It is easy enough in Racket to create (programatically) a wrapper function that takes individual `#keyword` arguments instead of a `dict`.
+If someone prefers that style, they can use that.

 - A DSL that describes parameterized requests and responses is a fine way to specify a server implementation --- and also a client implementation.
 After all, a web client is also prone to spending more effort marshaling than solving its core problem.

 Open questions